The 12 Safest Sunscreens You Can Buy

 The safest sunscreen for kids

 Non-nano zinc is the main mineral block in TruKid Sunny Days Sport Sunscreen SPF 30, which is also eczema-safe and free of phthalates, parabens, and vitamin A. Chemical sunscreens are particularly worrisome when it comes to children because oxybenzone may disrupt estrogen and testosterone levels.
 While some researchers caution that more testing is needed to make a full ruling on this, why take the chance when there are fantastic alternatives like this available?
 TruKid is also a great choice because it’s easy to apply and doesn’t leave much of a white residue on the skin.
+Don’t miss these sunscreen mistakes you may not know you’re making.

 The safest sunscreen for babies